 Step 2: Add the script to your footer

-Paste this script in the “Footer Scripts” section of the “Head & Footer Codes” area of your KickoffLabs page :
+Replace the values in [square brackets] in the script below and then paste the code into the “Footer Scripts” section of the “Head & Footer Codes” area of your KickoffLabs page:

 You’ll find your CloudSponge key in your account under the “Credentials” area.